 - Identify expat forums which discuss your area and have a conversation.

-A key factor to making the move abroad with your family a success is making sure that all parties want to move as much as the others.
-It is well reported that a move overseas can put significant strain on relationships, and it is not uncommon for relationships to break down where one person wants the move more than another.
+A key factor to making the move abroad with your family a success is making sure that all parties want to move as much as the others, or at least that everyone is as happy as they can be about the move.
+It is well reported that a move overseas can put significant strain on relationships.
+It’s a brave undertaking, and all being on the same page will help endlessly.

 - ‘Play dates’ may help your children integrate at school and in the community.